Find Affordable College Courses

 Needham, MA

-You’ll join some of the best and brightest minds around you if you attend Massachusetts Institute of Technology.
-The school came in at #2 on this year’s Best Electrical Engineering Bachelor’s Degree Schools in Massachusetts list.
-Located in the midsize city of Cambridge, MIT is a private not-for-profit school with a large student population.
+You’ll be in good company if you decide to attend Massachusetts Institute of Technology.
+It ranked #2 on our 2023 Best Electrical Engineering Bachelor’s Degree Schools in Massachusetts list.
+Located in the midsize city of Cambridge, MIT is a private not-for-profit college with a large student population.

 The average amount in student loans that EE majors at MIT take out while working on their Bachelor's Degree is $13,509.